polarsquad/docker-basics-workshop/www/content/04-managing-containers.md

     $ docker rmi nginx

-To automatically get rid of unused containers and images, you can use the following commands:
+To automatically get rid of unused containers and images, you can use the following commands.

     $ docker container prune
     $ docker image prune